Frenchman achieves 'dream' of first hoverboard Channel crossing

 This time the refuelling boat was bigger and had a larger landing area, and French navy vessels in the area kept an eye out in case of trouble.

-Zapata's team had been racing to repair the hoverboard and its five turbines after it was damaged from falling in the Channel waters 10 days ago.
+French maritime authorities gave Zapata's team permission to keep the refuelling boat in French waters, something they had refused the first time around citing safety concerns.

-The main uncertainty this time around, Zapata had warned, was that his craft might end up having "a little problem."
+Zapata's team had been racing to repair the hoverboard after it was damaged from falling in the Channel waters 10 days ago.

-But he said Sunday that his team worked around the clock since the failed attempt ten days ago, spending 15 to 16 hours a day to rebuild the device after it was damaged in the water.
+The main uncertainty this time around, Zapata had warned before the second attempt, was that his hoverboard might end up having "a little problem."

-Zapata's team said he would return to Sangatte -- by boat this time -- for a press conference at the city hall.
+But he said Sunday that his team had worked around the clock since the first attempt ten days ago, spending 15 to 16 hours a day on rebuilding the craft after it was damaged in the water.

 Zapata has been developing his hoverboard for the past three years, despite losing two fingers during its maiden flight in his garage near Marseille, when they got sucked into the turbines.